ASHUMHRPROJECTS1/Water-Level-Indicator/README.md

 > Cover the box and place all the components of PCB on their respective
 > holes or places and your is now ready to use.
 >
-> New users will also get some coupons while registering at via this
+> New users will also get some coupons while registering at JCLPCB via this
 > blue link.